 Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

-With the hardware in the Atari VCS 800 freshly upgraded, and the system and controllers patched and updated, it is time to put all of that hardware work to good use.
-There are lots of different ways to take advantage of the expandability of the Atari VCS 800; some people want to install Windows and run it as a mini PC, others want a small and unique media steaming box, and others want to do all-of-the-above and more.
+Now that the hardware in the Atari VCS 800 has been upgraded, and the system and controllers patched and updated, it is time to put all of that extra storage space and RAM to good use.
+There are lots of different ways to take advantage of the expandability of the Atari VCS 800; some people want to install Windows, Linux and other operating systems to run the Atari as a mini PC, others want a unique media steaming box, and others want to do all-of-the-above and more.

 My particular use case for the Atari is pretty simple, and that’s to replace my RaspberryPi 4 RetroPie box as the living room retro-gaming system.
 To do that, I’ve settled on only installing Linux Mint for system maintenance and Batocera for the retro-gaming, and to replace RetroPie; which I remain a fan of, but which hasn’t had a release in years.
 Batocera has a very similar front-end UI to RetroPie, so it’s easy to use, and it continues to be in active development.
 It does not have quite the range of available emulators as RetroPie, but it covers what I’m looking for very well – which are classic arcade, console and computer games from the 70s through 90s.